MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/inoperator.md

 * *T* - The tabular input whose records are to be filtered.
 * *col* - The column to filter.
 * *list of expressions* - A comma-separated list of tabular, scalar, or literal expressions.
-* *tabular expression* - A tabular expression that has a set of values (if the expression has multiple columns, the first column is used).
+* *tabular expression* - A tabular expression that has a set of values.
+If the expression has multiple columns, the first column is used.

 **Returns**